Getting Started

 You will see:

-You can validate that Tach is working by either:
+You can validate that Tach is working by:

 depends_on